PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

 ```

 ## 4. Acknowledgements
-Many thanks to [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) for wonderful framework design that we borrowed.
-Many thanks to [itkwidgets](https://github.com/InsightSoftwareConsortium/itkwidgets) for their powerful visualization toolkit that we used to present our visualizations.
+Many thanks to [Lin Han](https://github.com/linhandev), [Lang Du](https://github.com/justld), [onecatcn](https://github.com/onecatcn) for their contribution in  our repository, and to [itkwidgets](https://github.com/InsightSoftwareConsortium/itkwidgets) for their powerful visualization toolkit that we used to present our visualizations.